thiennp94/SE339_Essay4/Essay4.md

 + FailDeleteSilentlyPolicy: In general, delete operation do not throw exceptions if the target entity does not exist.
 This is because if it does not exist, it is as good as deleted.
 + Cascade policy:   When a parent entity is deleted, entities that have referential integrity with the deleted entity should also be deleted.
   Refer to the API for the cascade logic.

+## Conclusion
+In general, Logic Component is an extremely important component in Teammates.
+It helps to handle logical elements of the system without human interaction.
+Through this component, the data will be screened and processed to serve the data retrieval needs of the user.